Common Mistakes That Slow Down Framer Sites (2026)

 Fix:

-Use Framer’s pre-rendering features, which optimise static content for faster delivery.
+• Use Framer’s pre-rendering features, which optimize static content for faster delivery.

-A Financial Services Site saw improved SEO rankings and faster load times after proper hosting and site optimisation with Goodspeed.
+A Financial Services Site saw improved SEO rankings and faster load times after proper hosting and site optimization with Goodspeed.

 5.2 Skipping Framer Updates